Brant Michael Brown

 - Born June 22, 1971 in Porterville, CA USA

-He was involved in an infamous play two years later, with the Cubs in the middle of a pennant race: on September 23, 1998, Sammy Sosa broke an 0 for 21 slump, hitting his 64th and 65th home runs as the Cubs built a 7–0 lead over the Milwaukee Brewers.
-But Milwaukee fought back, however, and scored three in the last of the 9th when Brown dropped a routine fly ball with the bases loaded and two out in the 9th to allow three Brewers to score.
+Brant Brown is perhaps best remembered for his gaffe on September 23, 1998.
+Sammy Sosa broke out of an 0 for 21 slump, hitting his 64th and 65th home runs, as the Cubs built a 7–0 lead over the Milwaukee Brewers.
+But Milwaukee fought back and scored 3 runs when Brown dropped a routine fly ball with the bases loaded and two out in the 9th.
 Rod Beck was on the mound when the Merkle–like error occurred (Fred Merkle's boner occurred exactly 90 years before).
 Milwaukee won the game, 8–7, and the Cubs remained tied for the wild card spot with the New York Mets.
-Brown was traded after the season for pitcher Jon Lieber.
+Though the Cubs would win the wild card, it would still be another 18 years before they won a World Series.

 He currently resides in Bakersfield, CA.